China rejects OCC, forcing businesses to find alternatives to recycling corrugated

 Environmentalists across the world hope China’s actions will be a wake-up call for reduced waste production and better use of reusable materials of all kinds.

-Ask Tosca how its reusable containers can help you reduce waste.
+Ask Tosca how its reusable plastic containers can help you reduce waste from corrugated cardboard.